PredictiveEcology/reproducible/cran-comments.md

 * `SpaDES` shows a warning due to `DISPLAY` not being set in the headless session.

+* `SpaDES.core` throws some ERRORs, which are fixed in the next version (will be submitted shortly).
-* `SpaDES.core` shows a warning due to `DISPLAY` not being set in the headless session.
+  Also shows a warning due to `DISPLAY` not being set in the headless session.